BushidoCoder101/python_system_cleaner/README.md

 --defrag	Selects the "Defragment Disk" task.
 This option is only effective on Windows HDDs.
 --large-old	Selects the "Find Large & Old Files" task.
 --empty-dirs	Selects the "Remove Empty Directories" task.

+Export to Sheets
+Examples
+To clean all items:

+Bash

+cleanup_app.exe --cli --all
+To analyze only temporary files and the recycle bin:

+Bash

+cleanup_app.exe --cli --analyze --temp --trash
+To run a cleanup for caches and prefetch files:

+Bash

+cleanup_app.exe --cli --cache --prefetch
+To find large and old files without cleaning anything:

+Bash

+cleanup_app.exe --cli --large-old